 Step 3: Create a plan for funding

 Many great projects won’t need much cash to get started!
 But if yours does, crowdfunding with ioby is one powerful option to help you get the cash you need (we’ve already adapted our resources to better serve mutual aid groups).
 You may find that as your project gains traction, you will need more money to reach your goals.
 We’re experts in fundraising, and we’re here to help guide you through the process of raising money and managing your expenditures.
 Let us know how we can help!
+With ioby, you can:

 Step 4: Take Action—and find out more!